dart-lang/site-www/src/tools/pub/pubspec.md

 The optional `issue_tracker` field should contain a URL for the package's issue tracker, where existing bugs can be viewed and new bugs can be filed.
-The Package site attempts to display a link to each package's issue tracker, using the value of this field.
-If `issue_tracker` is missing but `repository` is present and points to GitHub, then the Package site uses the default issue tracker (`https://github.com/<user>/<repository>/issues`).
+The Pub site attempts to display a link to each package's issue tracker, using the value of this field.
+If `issue_tracker` is missing but `repository` is present and points to GitHub, then the Pub site uses the default issue tracker (`https://github.com/<user>/<repository>/issues`).

 ### Documentation